onlyquake/xonotic-wiki/Introduction_to_QuakeC.markdown

  .float height;
 and the engine encounters the entity
  {
- “classname” “func\_bobbing”
+ "classname" "func\_bobbing"
- “height” “128”
+ "height" "128"
- “origin” “0 32 ~~64"
+ "origin" "0 32 ~~64"
  }
 then it will, during loading the map, behave as if the following QuakeC code was executed: self = spawn;
  self.classname = "func\_bobbing";
  self.height = 128;
- self.origin = ’0 32~~64’;
+ self.origin = '0 32~~64';
  spawnfunc\_func\_bobbing();
 We learn from this:
- \* The special global *entity* variable *self* is used when”methods" of an object are called, like - in this case - the “constructor” or spawn function *spawnfunc\_func\_bobbing*.
+ \* The special global *entity* variable *self* is used when"methods" of an object are called, like - in this case - the "constructor" or spawn function *spawnfunc\_func\_bobbing*.
 ** Before calling the spawn function, the engine sets the mapper specified fields to the values.
 String values can be treated by the QC code as if they are constant strings, that means there is no need to *strzone* them.
  \* Spawn functions always have the *spawnfunc*\_ name prefix and take no arguments.
  \* The *string* field *classname* always contains the name of the entity class when it was created by the engine.
- \* As the engine uses this pattern when loading maps and this can’t be changed, it makes very much sense to follow this pattern for all entities, even for internal use.
+ \* As the engine uses this pattern when loading maps and this can't be changed, it makes very much sense to follow this pattern for all entities, even for internal use.
 Especially making sure *classname* is set to a sensible value is very helpful.
 Methods are represented as fields of function type:
  .void think;
 and are assigned to the function to be called in the spawn function, like: